Kate O'Mara: Later life and career

 O'Mara spoke on several occasions about her experience with the casting couch.
 On an episode of The Word in 1994, O'Mara claimed that American producer Judd Bernard pulled down her panties during a hotel-room audition for the Elvis Presley vehicle Double Trouble.
-In her autobiography Vamp Until Ready: A Life Laid Bare, O'Mara described this incident and "many other close encounters with... this very unpleasant and humiliating procedure", including with a well-known television casting director, the boss of Associated Television at ATV Elstree Studios, and the director of Great Catherine.
+In her autobiography Vamp Until Ready: A Life Laid Bare, O'Mara described this incident and "many other close encounters with ... this very unpleasant and humiliating procedure", including with a well-known television casting director, the boss of Associated Television at ATV Elstree Studios, and the director of Great Catherine.

 O'Mara continued to make television appearances throughout the 1990s, including Cluedo (1990), and playing Jackie Stone (Patsy's older sister) in two episodes of Absolutely Fabulous (1995–2003).
 In 2001, she had a recurring role in the ITV prison drama series Bad Girls before appearing in the short-lived revival of the soap opera Crossroads.
-She continued to perform on stage and in March 2008 she played Marlene Dietrich in a stage play entitled Lunch with Marlene.
-From August to November 2008, she played Mrs Cheveley in Oscar Wilde's stage play An Ideal Husband directed by Peter Hall and produced by Bill Kenwright.
-She performed in radio and audio plays.
-In 2000 she reprised her role as the Rani in the BBV audio play The Rani Reaps the Whirlwind, and in 2006 she made a guest appearance in the radio comedy series Nebulous.
+She continued to perform on stage, and in March 2008 she played Marlene Dietrich in a stage play entitled Lunch with Marlene.
+From August to November 2008, she was cast as Mrs Cheveley in Oscar Wilde's stage play An Ideal Husband, directed by Peter Hall and produced by Bill Kenwright.
+She also performed in radio and audio plays.
+In 2000, she reprised her role as the Rani in the BBV Productions audio play The Rani Reaps the Whirlwind, and in 2006 she made a guest appearance in the radio comedy series Nebulous.

 In 2012, O'Mara appeared in a theatre adaptation of Agatha Christie's Death on the Nile.

 Personal life

 O'Mara was married twice, first to Jeremy Young in 1971; the couple divorced in 1976.
 In 1993, she married Richard Willis, but the marriage was dissolved in 1996.
-She had two sons, Dickon Young (1964–2012) and Christopher Linde (born 1965), both from previous relationships, although Dickon took his stepfather's surname.
-She gave up Linde for adoption and he was named by his adoptive parents, Derek and Joy Linde.

-Christopher, from whom the actress was long estranged, was born from her relationship with actor David Orchard.
+She had two sons, Dickon Young (1964–2012) and Christopher Linde (born 1965), both from previous relationships.
+Dickon took his stepfather's surname but Christopher, having been given up for adoption, was named by his adoptive parents, Derek and Joy Linde.
+Christopher, from whom O'Mara was long estranged, was the son of actor David Orchard.

 Dickon, whose biological father was reportedly actor Ian Cullen, was a stage manager for the Royal Shakespeare Company before setting up his own company building tree-houses in the mid-1990s.
 He was found hanged, a presumed suicide, at the family home in Long Marston, Warwickshire, on 31 December 2012, after previous suicide attempts.
 O'Mara was in hospital with pneumonia at the time of her son's death and his body was not discovered for three weeks.